 Whenever I think of Caesar Salad, I definitely don't think of it as an American invention, but I suppose it's not food that Julius Caesar ate, maybe I'm over thinking it!
 I love real garlicky Caesar Salad dressings, even to dip potato wedges as a dipping sauce, so good!
 We also use it to add extra zing to your sandwiches or your burgers instead of mayo.
 There are lots of ways to eat Caesar Salad dressing.

-When making Caesar Salad Dressing From Scratch, usually I use raw eggs instead of coddled eggs, as there can be health concerns about using raw eggs (although it’s the base for mayonnaise).
+Yes OR No!
+When making this Caesar Salad Dressing Recipe, usually I use raw eggs, even though there can be health concerns about using raw eggs.
 If you have concerns, then make coddled eggs which quickly cooks out any bacteria.
+If you ever wondered how to coddle eggs, follow this process.
 Bring a pot of water near a boil, and drop whole room temperature eggs into the water and let it sit covered, off the heat for 2 minutes.
 Remove into ice water to cool, as you don't want cooked eggs, and crack and separate yolks and set aside to use in your recipe.
 Just in case, coddle an extra egg, if anything happens during your yolk separating, you won't get behind.

 - 6 teaspoons Worcestershire sauce